-On 12 April 1800 he sold the land purchased in 1790, and on 2 February 1801 bought 55 acres in adjoining Greenville District (witnessed by Patsy and Isaac Gray) and another 200 acres in Laurens District.7 There was no William Rountree in the 1800 census of Laurens, but there was one in neighboring Greenville District, with his brother-in-law William Goldsmith living nearby.
+On 12 April 1800 he sold the land purchased in 1790, and on 2 February 1801 bought 55 acres in adjoining Greenville District and another 200 acres in Laurens District.7 There was no William Rountree in the 1800 census of Laurens, but there was one in neighboring Greenville District, with his brother-in-law William Goldsmith living nearby.
 He and his wife were both aged 26-45 with two boys and one girl in the household, all under the age of ten, thus matching his known family profile.
 There were also three slaves in the household.
 (I might note that this is the only William Rountree enumerated anywhere other than his uncle, the brother of Richardson Rountree.)
 William Rountree appears periodically at this time in the records of both Greenville and Laurens Districts, which abutted one another, mostly as a witness to deeds.

 He added to his land in Laurens by purchases of adjoining property on 28 March 1803 (225 acres) and 3 February 1805 (83 acres).
 The land was still referred to as “lands of William Rountree” in an 1806 survey.8